 One of the features that I like best about the Dough-Joe stones is that they store with a small footprint.
 Other baking stones are either too small to use for larger pizza or multiple loaves, or else they’re a large size that’s awkard to store.
 Many are too thin to hold heat properly and are easily broken.
 But the Dough-Joe stones are thick but easy to move and store.
 We’ve had them for a little over two years and couldn’t be happier with them.
 They’re great for pizza, but I also use them whenever I make breads that aren’t baked in a pan.

 For pizza, we put the stones on the oven rack, crank the oven up to it’s highest heat (550°F), and preheat it for 45 to 60 minutes.
-Pizza bakes in about 8 minutes with a crust is a beautiful golden brown and crispy.
+Pizza bakes in about 8 minutes with a crust that is a beautiful golden brown and crispy.
 For breads like this recipe, I preheat the oven for about 30 minutes to whatever temperature the recipe specifies.

 I store the baking stones nestled between the waffle iron and the blender on the ledge in our kitchen.